Lauraevelynnn/IFMSANL_International_Database/README.md

     - Google Sheet
         - sheet_id.
 Replace this with the Google Sheet ID of the Google Sheet you use.
 You can find this in the URL
     - Whatsapp
+    	- send_whatsapp.
+This is a True or False.
+If turned False it will not send a WhatsApp message.
         - Group_ID.
 This is the group ID for whatsapp, you can find it if you make an invite link in the url
         - Message.
 Here is the WhatsApp Message.
 You can add enters and it will also use it in the WhatsApp message.
 Emojis are a bit more complicated and can be used by using a colon (:) and type the emoji you want, write \t to select it.
 (Test this out in your WhatsApp Web for which words you should use.)
         - Wait_start.
 This is the time the program waits until it writes the message